Vince McMahon: Impact on entertainment and culture

+Reaction to later career and controversies

+Although Hammond praised McMahon for his successes from the 1980s through the 2000s, he wrote that, "from seemingly listening to the fans and pushing the talent that got the biggest reaction to just listening to himself, McMahon has therefore taken many wrong turns in recent years".
 Jon Moxley, who wrestled for WWE as Dean Ambrose, left WWE in favor of then-upstart AEW because of WWE's creative process in 2019 and singled out McMahon for being the problem.
 WWE recorded record annual profits into the 2020s, which MarketWatch reported had come at the cost of "A diminished roster and less-than-inspiring story lines"; by 2022, Bryan Alvarez of Wrestling Observer Newsletter commented that wrestling had declined in popularity due to the dwindling viewership since McMahon purchased WCW.
-An article in Variety also blamed McMahon for the continuous decrease in ratings over the years and urged investors to hold him accountable.
+A 2020 article in Variety also blamed McMahon for the continuous decrease in ratings over the years and urged investors to hold him accountable.
 Other criticisms of McMahon include Arn Anderson and Bret Hart commenting that McMahon has minimized tag team wrestling, while Assael also writes that "Steroids will always be a part of [his] legacy" because of his legal trial and the controversies that arose in the aftermath of Chris Benoit's death.

+The sexual misconduct allegations that forced McMahon to exit WWE have affected his legacy.
+Dave Meltzer of the Wrestling Observer Newsletter noted that, despite McMahon's historic business success, he "is likely to have his lasting memory, like Harvey Weinstein, as a loathsome sexual predator as opposed to the architect of a multi-billion dollar business."
+Bret Hart also compared McMahon to Weinstein, stating that McMahon will "always be associated with this story", and apologized for not believing earlier accusations against him.
+Conversely, Jim Ross said that while the accusations would impact McMahon's legacy, he did not think the effect would be "earth-shattering" due to McMahon's accomplishments.
+Despite the scandal, several wrestling stars continued to speak highly of McMahon, including Hulk Hogan, Steve Austin, and John Cena.